By Richard Conn

 Being agile as a team also allows greater flexibility for your remote employees.
 It’s likely that at some point, remote team members are going to face challenges requiring different work approaches.
-Using an agile strategy will allow for the whole team to help pick up the slack, or shift the workload to care for the individuals within your team.
+Using an agile strategy for slack standups will allow for the whole team to help pick up the slack, or shift the workload to care for the individuals within your team.
 This means development can continue to go ahead and isn’t reliant on one person.

 5. Invest in the right resources

 If you want your development team to be able to work to the best of their ability, they need to have access to the resources that make this possible.
 If you haven’t already begun a digital transformation, it’s vital to do so before going entirely remote – you need to have the right tools in place in order to succeed.
 As mentioned, communication solutions are key but they’re not the only software you should invest in.

 Having a simple way to share and file away documents online reduces the number of emails attempting to track down key files and enables your team to access what they need efficiently.
 This means your team members aren’t wasting time searching and can focus more on their intended task.

 Through screen sharing features and pair programming, your development team can work together, pooling their knowledge and practical expertise on one project.
 This can speed up the development process, as well as spot mistakes sooner as there is an additional pair of hands working on the project.